alibaba/EasyCV/docs/source/tutorials/nni_hpo_dlc.md

-# HPO tutorial
+# NNI HPO dlc tutorial

 Auto hyperparameter optimization (HPO), or auto tuning, is one of the key features of NNI.
-The tutorial gives examples of EasyCV using HPO.
+This tutorial shows an example of EasyCV for dlc using NNI HPO.

 ## Create environment

-local:

-Create DSW/ECS.

-dlc:

 Create NAS disks, NAS datasets, and DSW/ECS (ps: Note that the three parts are created in the same region).